On South China Sea islet, Taiwan argues Philippines case is far from watertight

 Other features are classed as “rocks”, which can claim 12 nautical miles of territorial waters, and “low tide elevations” which can claim neither.

-Arguing its case, the Philippines questioned the quality and quantity of water on Itu Aba and said no Spratlys holding had ever been home to an indigenous population.
+Appearing before the judges last November, the Philippines’ side questioned the quality and quantity of water on Itu Aba, and said no Spratlys holding had ever been home to an indigenous population.

 Military garrisons, supplied from the outside, did not count, they said.